Edwin Seroussi: Areas of Research and Publications

 Seroussi's earliest publications explored diverse aspects of the history and consolidation of Sephardic liturgical music (see for example: Spanish-Portuguese Synagogue Music in Reform Sources from Hamburg).
 At the same time, he started to explore the Judaeo-Spanish song repertoire, leading an international team in the editing of the Cancionero sefardí (1995) by Alberto Hemsi, one of the largest field collections of Sephardic songs from the pre-World War II period.
 Another line of historical research into the same repertoire led to the publication of Incipitario sefardí with the collaboration of Rivka Havassy.
 This volume records all the songs in Judaeo-Spanish mentioned as melody clues in collections of Hebrew sacred poetry in manuscript and printed.
 A series of articles on single Judeo-Spanish songs led to the publication of the monograph Ruinas sonoras de la modernidad: La canción popular sefardí en la era post-tradicional.
 A slightly updated English version of this monograph appeared as Sonic Ruins of Modernity" Judeo-Spanish Folksongs Today.

 Parallel to his work on Sephardic music cultures, Seroussi turned his attention to popular music in Israel.
 Results of this research project appeared in the book that he co-authored with sociologist of culture Motti Regev, Popular Music and National Culture in Israel.

 Beyond his specific areas of specialization, Seroussi has published essays on Jewish music in general, as well as on Judeo-Muslim relations in music.

 Digital Humanities

-Seroussi initiated the development of an innovative online platform, Jewish Cultures Mapped, in collaboration with computer scientist and vocal performing artist Dr. Josef Sprinzak and web graphic designer, researcher, educator and media activist Mushon Zer-Aviv (aka Shu'al).
-Launched by the research project Da'at Hamakom in 2017 and under the care of the Jewish Music Research Centre since late 2019, this unique interactive web-based map is based on innovative digital-mapping and information visualization technologies designed to explore and experience Jewish cultures in their historical development from a perspective of time and space.
+Seroussi initiated the development of Jewish Cultures Mapped, an online platform, in collaboration with computer scientist and vocal performing artist Dr. Josef Sprinzak and web graphic designer, researcher, educator and media activist Mushon Zer-Aviv (aka Shu'al).
+Launched by the research project Da'at Hamakom in 2017 and under the care of the Jewish Music Research Centre since late 2019.
+This interactive web-based map employs digital-mapping and information visualization technologies designed to explore and experience Jewish cultures in their historical development from a perspective of time and space.
 The map offers easy accessibility of high quality content to a wide range of publics, such as university researchers, school teachers, students and lay persons searching for information in a platform that differs from extant searching and data mining engines.